 Drawbacks of Redux

 Of course, Redux also has its drawbacks.
 For example, it can result in a lot of boilerplate code as a trade off with allowing collaborations among developers.
 In addition, there is no recommendation on how normalized data should be in the Redux Store.
 For example, a person’s name maybe broken into many parts: first name, last name, nickname.
 Should the Redux Store store the parts or the full name?
 If storing the parts, the UI needs to be smart enough to assemble a full name.
 If the Store stores the full name, the UI will not be able to show the first name only without data redundancy in the store.
-Finally, the Redux design pattern does not have a set way to solve the singleton problem, where a single
+Finally, the Redux design pattern does not have a set way to solve the singleton problem.

 Oursky is committed to improving our development process and best practices.
 As a flat-structured company, our fellows also contribute to optimizing code quality in different ways, such as setting up a Kubernetes cluster for colleagues to deploy apps faster, building a ChatOp integration into Slack for easier deployment, or implementing evidence-based-schedulingto encourage developers and project managers to do better estimations for features.